elierotenberg/react-animate/README.md

 Abort the animation with the given name, if it exists.
 Returns `true` if an animation with this name existed.
 Returns `false` otherwise.

 Note that you don't have to call this function in `componentWillUnmount`. `react-animate` will take care of that for you.

+#### OMG ES6 EVERYWHERE

+You don't need to use ES6 or any transpiler to use this package.

+It is entirely transpiled to ES5 using `6to5` and you can use it in your regular CommonJS environment (eg. `node`, `browserify`, `webpack`).
+You should try it sometime, though.